ucsb-cs148-w24/project-pj07-datingalgorithm/team/retrospectives/RETRO_02.md

 Our retro went very well and we heard lots of useful advice on how we can improve our development process.
 After our discussion, we decided on experiments to fix these issues during our next sprint cycle.

 I would recommend the next person leading a retro to only listen and remain neutral the entire time.
 It is difficult to avoid voicing your opinion; however, it is very beneficial for the team to approach the issues from a neutral perspective.

+## Experiment/Change
+One of our experiments was to start doing more pull requests to make sure we were on track.
+This has improved our progress and we have decided to keep this change moving forward.